Sasai-Fintech/remittance-assistant/docs/mongodb-setup.md

 1. Start the backend server
 2. Check backend logs for:
    ```
-   ✅ Using MongoDBSaver for session persistence (database: ecocash_assistant)
+   ✅ Using MongoDBSaver for session persistence (database: remittance_assistant)
    ```
 3. If MongoDB is unavailable, you'll see:
    ```